devak23/literature-english/Mark Forsyth/The Etymologicon/README.md

 ### vocabulary
 1. **breeches**: short trousers fastened just below the knee, now chiefly worn for riding or as part of ceremonial dress.
 2. **megalomartyrs**: the great martyrs

+---
+25-Dec-2024
+## 06: Pans

+- Pants and panties have the root in Saint Pantaleon
+- Pandora was the greek woman who was given a box that she really shouldn't have opened.
+- Pan is one of those elements that gets everywhere.
+- When a film camera pans across from one face to another, that pan comes from the same Greek word that you’ll find in your underpants
+- Cinematic panning is short for the Panoramic Camera, which was patented back in 1868 and so called because a panorama is where you see everything
+- A panacea cures absolutely everything, which is useful if you’re in the middle of a pandemic
+- An epidemic is only among the people, whereas a pandemic means all the peoples of the world are infected.
+- Pantophobia is the granddaddy of all phobias which means a morbid fear of absolutely everything.
+- Panpathy means those feelings that everybody has now and then.
+- However, not all pans mean all.
+It’s one of the great problems of etymology that there are no hard and fast rules
+- The pans and pots in your kitchen have nothing whatsoever to do with panoramas.
+- Panic is not a fear of everything; it is, in fact, the terror that the Greek god Pan, who rules the forests, is able to induce in anybody who takes a walk in the woods after dark.
+- Back in 27 BC the Roman general Marcus Agrippa built a big temple on the edge of Rome and, in a fit of indecision, decided to dedicate it to all the gods at once.
+Six hundred years later the building was still standing and the Pope decided to turn it into a Christian church dedicated to St Mary and the Martyrs.
+Fourteen hundred years after that it’s still standing and still has its original roof.
+Technically it’s now called the Church of Saint Mary, but the tourists still call it the Pantheon, or All the Gods.
+- The exact opposite of the Pantheon is Pandemonium, the place of all the demons.
+- These days pandemonium is just a word we use to mean that everything is a bit chaotic, but originally it was a particular palace in Hell. (one of the hundreds of English words invented by John Milton).